virtualidentityag/vi-frontend-hub/src/applicant/README.md

 ```

 ## Further Process
 After you did this coding challenge, please share the link to your repository with us.
 We will review your code and setup a meeting with you to discuss your work.
-We will also ask you to present your work to us in this meeting.
+We will also ask you to present your work to us in this meeting via Screenshare. <b>So please come prepared!</b>.
 One of our developers will be present in this meeting to represent the client and ask you questions our clients typically ask us.
+Remember: We are looking for a long term relationship with you.
+So please be yourself and show us your best work.

 ### Hints